 In the November 2015 Spending Review, the Government said that the core schools budget would be protected in real terms over the Spending Review period, and that per pupil funding levels will be maintained in cash terms.
 Funding for the pupil premium would also be protected in cash terms.
 Savings of around £600 million would be made from the Education Services Grant (ESG).
 This is additional funding given to academies and local authorities for services such as human resources, school improvement and education welfare services.

-The Institute for Fiscal Studies (IFS) estimated in April 2016 that there would be at least a 7% real terms reduction in per-pupil spending between 2015-16 and 2019-20.
+The Institute for Fiscal Studies (IFS) estimated in April 2016 that there would be at least a 7% real terms reduction in per-pupil spending between 2015-16 and 2019-20, or by about 8 % if changes in the costs expected to be faced by schools, are also accounted for.

 This note relates to England only.